A symmetric $p$-adic symbol for triples of modular forms: Algorithmic methods

-for all $a \ge 1$.
-So, in our case, $H$ is not necessarily overconvergent and we cannot directly use the methods introduced in \cite{Lau14} to compute the ordinary projection $e_{\mathrm{ord}} (H)$.
+Since $H$ is not necessarily overconvergent in general, we cannot directly use the methods introduced in \cite{Lau14} to compute the ordinary projection $e_{\mathrm{ord}} (H)$.
 However, $H$ is nearly overconvergent (Proposition 2.9 in \cite{DR14}) and Theorem \ref{Nov050333p} tells us that